-Will I be sick a lot after the operation?
+Will I be sick a lot after the gastric band operation?

 How long will it take to recover after surgery?

 If Gastric Band surgery is performed laparoscopically, patients typically spend less than 24 hours in the hospital.
-It takes most patients about a week to return to work and a month to
+It takes most patients about a week to return to work and four to

 six weeks to resume exercising.
 In the case of open surgery or if there are complications, recovery may take longer.